freeCodeCamp/guide/src/pages/articles/certificates/check-radio-buttons-and-checkboxes-by-default/index.md

 ---
-title: Check Radio Buttons and Checkboxes By Default
+title: Check Radio Buttons and Checkboxes by Default
 ---
 You can set a checkbox or radio button to be checked by default using the checked attribute.